 The amendment sets out additional disclosure requirements related to interest rate benchmark reform.

 The effective date of the company is for years beginning on or after 01 January 2021.

-The company expects to adopt the amendment for the first time in the 2022 financial statements.
+The company has adopted the amendment for the first time in the 2022 financial statements.